ankitbarai507/doc-understand-datasets/README.md

 - graphical elements
 Figures

+Bag of words for 196 Fonts and 38 font sizes combinations i.e. 7448 bag of words, Each bag of word with 24 categories with variation as:
+- All combinations of Alpha, Num and Symbols
+- All combinations of character spacing, Case(uppercase, lowercase), length of words(1-20)
+- <b> Appx.
+625 Million images of words generated </b> which is used to generate Document images.

 ![alt](resources/13.png)
 ## Generating dataset with Random background color
  <b>To make trained model robust to background color variations</b>